MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 // [complete image]

 ## Onboarding

-The first thing you should do is clicking the offer link and setting an instance:
+- **The first thing you should do is clicking the offer link and setting up an instance:**

-- **If you are a new user, complete the following steps**:
     - **Clicking an Offer Link**: You should have been provided with the following link:
     - **Choosing an instance**: Upon clicking the offer link you will get to the screen below.
 We automatically created for you an instance.
-Copy paste it into your browser to start using the app.

-Complete the following steps in order to return to Customer 360:
--	**If you a returning user, follow those steps**:
-    - **Clicking the Offer Link**:
-    - **Choosing an instance**: When you first used Customer 360 an instance was created for you.
-Copy paste this instance into your browser to continue using Customer 360.
-If, as part of using Customer 360, you plan to create multiple instances, it’s highly recommended to give them identifiable names through the **Settings** screen.
+Copy paste it into your browser for start using or returning to the app.
+If as part of using Customer 360 you plan to create multiple instances, it’s highly recommended to give them identifiable names through the **Settings** screen.

 //add image 2:
 []

-## Choose a business category
-The second thing you do is select a business category that matches your industry:
+- **The second thing you do is select a business category that matches your industry:**

 > [!div class="mx-imgBorder"]
 > ![](media/choose-business-category720.png "Select a business category")